JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - He said he understood.

 - Alan agreed to allow Detective Chissus to take some photos of his left hand and some comparison photos of both hands.
-- It was obvious based on the comparison of both hands, the left hand was swollen.
+- <span style="background:rgba(240, 200, 0, 0.2)">It was obvious based on the comparison of both hands, the left hand was swollen.</span>

 - The interview with Alan at Boeing ended at approximately 1630 hours.
 - After the interview, Alan had no reaction when he was told his children were going to remain in Child Protective Services (CPS) care until further notice.
-- He said, "I guess I'll have to live with that."
+- <span style="background:rgba(240, 200, 0, 0.2)">He said, "I guess I'll have to live with that." </span>
-- Alan did not mention nor did he ask where his children were or how to contact them.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan did not mention nor did he ask where his children were or how to contact them.</span>
 - It was when we told him the steps to take to reach CPS that he asked about the welfare of his children.

 ### Alan Smith's Second Interview